acastroaraujo/SelfStudy/README.md

 ## Toolbox

-This one contains stuff like SQL, Python, and [Shiny](https://acastroaraujo.shinyapps.io/Shiny_Tutorial/) tutorials.
+This one contains stuff like SQL, Python, and Shiny.